Skip to content

 The kind of data stolen—birth dates, hometowns, phone numbers and emails—could potentially be a serious problem for account holders.
 More importantly, the breach points to significant flaws in Facebook’s data loss prevention (DLP) policies.

 Data loss prevention has to be ingrained as part of organizational culture in the form of formal best practices.
-These are some areas to consider when formulation or updating your DLP policies.
+These are some areas to consider when formulating or updating your DLP policies.

 Define Your Objectives